Manikanta-Kummarapurugu/replit-py/replit.md

 ## Overview

 KrimeWatch is a Flask-based web application that provides automated analysis of crime scene videos using artificial intelligence.
-The system processes uploaded videos through a multi-agent architecture, detecting duplicates, classifying content, moderating inappropriate material, and generating alerts for law enforcement.
-The application is designed to help streamline the analysis of crime scene footage by automating the initial triage and classification process.
+The system processes uploaded videos through a sophisticated multi-agent architecture, detecting duplicates, classifying content into specific crime categories, moderating inappropriate material, and generating targeted alerts for law enforcement.
+The application features enhanced crime detection capabilities designed to accurately identify theft, burglary, assault, vehicle crimes, and other criminal activities for real-world law enforcement applications.

 ## User Preferences